David3Emmanuel/Whatsapp-to-Telegram-Auto/README.md

-# Whatsapp-to-Telegram-Auto
+# Whatsapp to Telegram Auto Forwarder

-Automatically forward messages from a Whatsapp group to a Telegram group based on certain criteria
+This project is a utility that automatically forwards messages from a WhatsApp group to a Telegram group based on specific criteria.